2020 Fantasy Baseball Ranking Tiers: Outfield

 Santana has a ton of bust potential and regression hitting him this year.
 Gurriel, although streaky, should be an everyday option for fantasy managers this year.
 He really improved after his 2019 demotion.

-If Tucker had the everyday job, he’d be many tiers higher, but he’ll be battling Josh Reddick for playing time again.
+If Tucker had the everyday job, he’d be many tiers higher, but he’ll be battling with Josh Reddick, as Dusty Baker announced, for playing time again.
 Buxton might actually be underrated for once.
-You’ll take a speed/power combo at this point in the draft.
+You’ll take a speed/power combo at this point in the draft in the short season.

 Smith and Reynolds would make a nice pairing as your OF3 and OF4, or even your OF4 and OF5.
 Reynold’s average will help with Smith’s lack of skills outside of his speed.

-It’s a shame Calhoun broke his jaw.
-He looked poised for a big breakout.
+The late start is good for Calhoun, as he was able to heal from his broken jaw.
+He’s poised for a breakout season.
 Eaton probably doesn’t get enough love after his performance last season, but he’s just hard to trust with the health.

 Could this be Upton’s last stand?
 He can give fantasy owners some power late if he can stay on the field.
-McCutchen won’t be on the field right away, but he could come at a nice discount in drafts.
+McCutchen seems healthy and comes at a nice discount in drafts as an OF3.
 Better days are ahead for Hoskins, who didn’t have the third-season leap that many were hoping for.
 He’s better utilized as a first baseman.

 Tier 10: Forgotten starters